5pm-HDH/churchtools-flyer-generator/README.md

 This repo provides in the current state only a template to build further development on it.

-**Stage 1:**
+**Stage 1: ✅**

 Create flyer for appointments.

-- [ ] Select multiple appointments from calendar to create flyer for.
+- [x] Select multiple appointments from calendar to create flyer for.
 Filter for calendar, start- and end-date.
-- [ ] Provide a basic set off template variables (caption, description, start- / end-date, ...); Templated variables are formatted as v-chips.
+- [x] Provide a basic set off template variables (caption, description, start- / end-date, ...); Templated variables are formatted as v-chips.
-- [ ] Upload word-file as template (see [implementation in poc](https://github.com/5pm-HDH/churchtools-cli/blob/827cb552e0975d0d848b3e10b568ee9737bbd663/src/Commands/ExportCommands/ExportFlyerCommand.php#L35))
+- [x] Upload word-file as template (see [implementation in poc](https://github.com/5pm-HDH/churchtools-cli/blob/827cb552e0975d0d848b3e10b568ee9737bbd663/src/Commands/ExportCommands/ExportFlyerCommand.php#L35))
-- [ ] Download processed word-files (finished flyers).
+- [x] Download processed word-files (finished flyers).
-- [ ] Deploy public service to demonstrate usage.
+- [x] Deploy public service to demonstrate usage.

 **Stage 2:**